HUMAN NUTRITION MS

 • A minimum of three letters of recommendation (it is recommended that at least two be from academic references).

 Applications (all materials) for the MSHN Program will be reviewed on a rolling basis between January 15 and March 15 for admission to the program at the beginning of the following fall semester.
 Since application decisions will be made on a rolling basis within this timeframe (January 15th – March 15th), applicants are strongly advised to complete and submit applications as early as possible.
-The materials required for the application to be considered complete include the application form, undergraduate/graduate transcripts, official GRE scores, at least three letters of recommendation, curriculum vitae, and a graduate application essay (directions for the graduate application essay may be found on the University of Delaware’s Graduate College website
+The materials required for the application to be considered complete include the application form, undergraduate/graduate transcripts, at least three letters of recommendation, curriculum vitae, and a graduate application essay (directions for the graduate application essay may be found on the University of Delaware’s Graduate Admissions website

 Thesis Option

-• 25 credits of course work
+• 20 credits of course work

-• 3 credits research design
+• 6 credits of thesis research

-• 6 credits thesis research
+• 6 credits electives

 • Thesis proposal defense